web-audio-components/web-audio-components-spec/wapm-spec.md

 Every module instance **MUST** have the following properties,

-- `.input` **MUST** be an [AudioNode](http://www.w3.org/TR/webaudio/#AudioNode-section).
+- `input` **MUST** be an [AudioNode](http://www.w3.org/TR/webaudio/#AudioNode-section).
 This node will accept incoming connections from other AudioNodes.
-- `.output` **MUST** be an [AudioNode](http://www.w3.org/TR/webaudio/#AudioNode-section).
+- `output` **MUST** be an [AudioNode](http://www.w3.org/TR/webaudio/#AudioNode-section).
 This node will make all outgoing connections.
-- `.meta` **MUST** be an object containing all necessary metadata related to your module.
+- `meta` **MUST** be an object containing all necessary metadata related to your module.
 It is expected that the `.meta` object contains a property `name`, which represents the display name of your module, and a property `params`, which represents each of the public, configurable properties on your module and the minimum, maximum, and default value that property should take.
-Finally, a `type` property is included which can be one of `float`, `int`, or `boolean` to help the graphic user interface apply the correct values.
+Finally, a `type` property is included which can be one of `float`, `int`, or `bool` to help the graphic user interface apply the correct values.

 ### Demonstration of required metadata